felixxwu/spotify-downloader/README.md

 Run the script again if your playlist changes, only new songs will be downloaded and anything that was removed from the playlist will also be deleted.

+## Rate limits

+The main bottleneck if you are downloading hundreds of videos is YouTube, they will start to suspect bot activity if you download too quickly and will start to limit your activity.
+A safe rate from my testing is ~60 per hour (change this in `config.js` if you want).
+This rate may be increased using Firefox cookies, but may be more risky (see Firefox section in Dependencies below).

 ## Incorrectly downloaded songs